-IE Fellowship Program Candidates
+IE Fellowship Program Recipients

+Kaori earned her BA in English and Intercultural Communication from Dokkyo University, Japan, and then moved to Cedar Falls, Iowa to pursue her MA in Communication at the University of Northern Iowa in.
+Next, she studied at the University of Wisconsin-Milwaukee where she earned her PhD in Communication.
 Her specialty is rhetorical criticism.
 Her research areas are rhetoric of identity, social movements, race, gender, and immigration.
-Her recent study investigates ways in which ethnic identity, loyalty, and citizenship were rhetorically constructed in the U.S. by analyzing discourses surrounding the Japanese American incarceration during World War II.
+A recent study examined the ways in which ethnic identity, loyalty, and citizenship were rhetorically constructed in the U.S. She did this by analyzing the discourse surrounding Japanese-American incarceration during World War II.

 Andrea Romero earned her PhD at the University of Kansas in Ecology and Evolutionary Biology.
 After completing her Inclusive Excellence Fellowship in the College of Letters and Sciences, she was hired as an Assistant Professor at the University of Wisconsin-Whitewater, where she contributes to the departments of Biological Sciences, Environmental Science, and Women’s and Gender Studies.
 Her courses usually take an interdisciplinary approach and are focused on hands-on learning.
 Dr. Romero is very interested in how to increase the participation of underserved groups in STEM, and has worked with various initiatives and programs that have similar goals.
 In terms of her research, Dr. Romero is interested in how human-modified landscapes affect mammal communities and populations, particularly in the tropics.
 Now that she lives in Wisconsin, she has also started more local research projects related to both environmental science and women’s participation and portrayal in science.